 Once you have bought your home we will no longer be responsible for any repairs.Permalink

 As your landlord we will provide you with factual information about the Right to Buy scheme.
-If you would like any information from us, please contact our Homeownership Officer firstname.lastname@example.org or call 01843 577262.
+If you would like any information from us, please contact our Homeownership Officer by email on firstname.lastname@example.org or call 01843 577262.

 Before you decide, we recommend that you get legal advice and visit the government’s Right to Buy website.
 If you decide home ownership is right for you, their advisers can help you with the process and the next steps.Permalink